 Mites vs Lice

 Simply put, mites are arachnids like spiders and ticks, and lice are insects like ants.
 There are also two kinds of lice, sucking lice and biting or chewing lice.
-The sucking lice are more worrisome than the chewing lice because of the possibility of blood-borne disease transmission and anemia (excessive blood loss).
-Regardless of the type of lice your rat has both are quite itchy.
+The sucking lice are more worrisome than chewing lice because of the possibility of blood-borne disease transmission and anemia (excessive blood loss).
+Regardless of the type of lice, your rat has both are quite itchy.
 Don't delay treatment if you see your rat itching.Continue to 5 of 5 below.

 05 of 05